-As you can see, the AdWords Traffic Estimator (now part of the Keyword Planner tool) shows what Google perceives your growth opportunities to be.
+As you can see, the Google Ads Traffic Estimator (now part of the Keyword Planner tool) shows what Google perceives your growth opportunities to be.
 Were you to expand your budget by X amount, you could potentially garner Y results.
 If you haven’t had a lot of experience working outside your current spend levels, these budget estimations, provided through the Google interface, can give you a view of the traffic you’re missing out on.

 This table illustrates how you might track your budget settings and adjust your allocations over time.
 The calculations regarding regular daily spend, remaining spend split over the remaining days of the month, and what changes you need to make – paired with the estimate data – should allow you to establish your budgets for the future.